-Experience needed: High school diploma or GED.
-Two years of warehouse experience.
+Experience needed: High school diploma or general education development (GED) and two years of warehouse experience

 2. Police officer

-Experience needed: High school diploma or GED.
-Completion of police academy training.
+Experience needed: High school diploma or GED and completion of police academy training

 3. Property manager

-When it comes to managing property, there are a lot of responsibilities involved.
+When it comes to managing property, there are a lot of responsibilities.
 Your main job is to provide customer service to tenants and potential renters.
-In addition, you’ll also be expected to oversee the moving inspections, process payments, screen new applicants, and coordinate maintenance requests and repairs.
+You’ll also be expected to oversee the moving inspections, process payments, screen new applicants, and coordinate maintenance requests and repairs.

-Experience needed: A high school diploma or GED.
-Most states require you to pass your state’s real estate licensing exam.
+Experience needed: A high school diploma or GED, and most states require you to pass your state’s real estate licensing exam